alexroan/easy-ether/README.md

 ## Details

-This application uses web3 to connect to your Metamask account (other wallet connections in development), then [Ramp Network](https://instant.ramp.network/) to enable you to buy crypto directly to that account.
+This application supports Torus, Portis, Authereum and Metamask wallets using [Web3Modal](https://github.com/Web3Modal/web3modal), then [Ramp Network](https://instant.ramp.network/) to enable you to buy crypto directly to that account.

 You can also place your Ether in a savings account using [Compound Finance](https://compound.finance) liquidity pool, receiving the current variable interest rate on your Ether.
 You can withdraw your savings at any time.